 Bambra Agroforestry Farm tours: Autumn 2018

-We ran the first Australian Master TreeGrower course in 1996.
+I ran the first Australian Master TreeGrower course in 1996.
 Since then, more than 2500 landholder have completed one of the 107 courses run across the country.
 In 2012 we ran the first course in Africa (Uganda) and have since run MTG courses in Indonesia and East Timor.
-Yet, the MTG is more than just a short course for farmers.

 The Master TreeGrower Program is run by the Australian Agroforestry Foundation